Administration: Policies and Procedures

 Globe Institute of Recording and Production is a Private Institution approved by the State of California Bureau for Private Postsecondary Education (which means compliance with standards set forth in the Ed.
 Code).
 The following Certificates and Degrees are approved:

-Associates in Sound Healing and Therapy – 60 credits
+Associate of Occupational Studies in Sound Healing and Therapy – 60 credits

 Recording Arts and Technology Certificate Program – 148 hours